zegsampaio/MCW-OSS-PaaS-and-DevOps/Hands-on lab/HOL step-by step - OSS PaaS and DevOps.md

 11. Now, select the **OrdersCosmosTrigger** function in the left-hand menu.

     ![The OrdersCosmosTrigger function is selected in the left-hand menu.](media/function-app-orderscosmostrigger.png "Left menu")

+    > If you receive the error "Failed to start language worker process for: node," you will need to select the **bestforyourorders** function app on the left, and then select **Application settings** under Configured features.
+On the Application Settings page, edit the **WEBSITE_NODE_DEFAULT_VERSION** by selecting the pencil icon to the right of the value.
+Enter **8.11.1** as the new value, and then select **Save** at the top of the page.
+You can then select the **OrdersCosmosTrigger** again, as explained above.

 12. To get the code for the OrdersCosmosTrigger function, go into the project is VS Code, expand the AzureFunctions folder, select `OrdersCosmosTrigger.js`, and copy the code, as highlighted in the screen shot below.